 Mr. Jairam is an experienced patent litigator.
-He has worked on complex patent infringement cases involving circuits, cryptography, databases, programming tools, image compression, thin-film transistors, telecommunication networks, virtual machines, digital cameras, security systems, medical devices and plasma physics, among other topics.
+He has worked on complex patent infringement cases involving circuits, cryptography, databases, programming tools, software, image compression, thin-film transistors, telecommunication networks, virtual machines, digital cameras, security systems, medical devices and plasma physics, among other topics.
 He worked at Duane Morris as a law clerk while attending law school at night, thereby becoming familiar with the practical details of litigation even before he was an attorney.

 Mr. Jairam's technical background includes degrees in electrical and computer engineering, computer science and mathematics.
-After completing his first master’s degree, he gained valuable engineering experience at MIT Lincoln Laboratory for seven years.
-From 2001 to 2006, he researched and developed radar algorithms for missile defense.
-From 2006 to 2008, he worked on speech recognition, speaker recognition and machine translation systems.
+After completing his first master’s degree, he gained valuable engineering experience at MIT Lincoln Laboratory.
+From 2001 to 2006, he worked primarily on radar discrimination algorithms for missile defense, and from 2006 to 2008, he worked on speech recognition, speaker recognition and machine translation systems.
 Mr. Jairam worked on a range of activities at Lincoln Lab, including algorithm conception, software development, systems engineering, field testing and briefings to civilian and military leadership.
 His projects were often multidisciplinary and covered subjects such as digital signal processing (image and speech domains), communications systems, radar engineering (software and hardware), aerospace engineering and computational linguistics.
 He has co-authored and/or presented several technical papers.

-In addition to his law degree and technical degrees, Mr. Jairam earned a master's degree in business administration and management, which his given him a better understanding of the competitive challenges faced by companies in various sectors.
+In addition to his law degree and technical degrees, Mr. Jairam earned a second master's degree in business administration and management, which his given him a better understanding of the competitive challenges faced by companies in various sectors.
 That understanding helps him craft patent strategies with clients’ business goals in mind.

 - District of Columbia